Inner West Light Rail: John Street Square

-The John St Square stop is located in a cutting which has been partly built over by apartments as part of the conversion process from goods railway to light rail.
+The John St Square stop is located between tunnels in a cutting which has been partly built over by apartments as part of the conversion process from goods railway to light rail.
 The stop serves the northern end of the Pyrmont peninsula.
 Since the mid-1990s, the area has been extensively redeveloped with medium density housing and offices.

 Fish Market

 The Fish Market stop is located in a cutting, adjacent to the Western Distributor in Pyrmont.
 It serves a mixed employment and medium density residential area, and the nearby Sydney Fish Market.
 A redevelopment of the fish market was announced in November 2016 and expanded in November 2018.
 The market will move from its current location to an adjacent site at Blackwattle Bay.
+The Geographical Names Board (GNB) has proposed renaming the Fish Market light rail stop to Bank Street to avoid confusion following the opening of the new fish market.
+This should more accurately reflect the stop's location on Bank Street, rather than implying proximity to the relocated fish market which is closer to Wentworth Park station, and better aligns with the residential development the stop will serve.

 Wentworth Park

 The Wentworth Park stop serves a residential area in Pyrmont.
 Access is available from Wattle Street, Bridge Road and Jones Street.
-The stop is named after the park on the opposite side of Wattle Street and the Wentworth Park greyhound racing track, located within the park.

-The stop opened with a single platform in 1997 when it was the original terminus of the line.
-When the light rail was extended to Lilyfield in August 2000, a new platform for Lilyfield bound services was opened.
-A crossover remains just past the city end of the stop.
-To the west of the stop, a viaduct carries the light rail over Wentworth Park.

 Glebe

 The Glebe stop is located near the shopping area in Glebe and serves the eastern side of the suburb.
 A footbridge over Bridge Road connects to the outbound platform.
-Immediately to the west of the stop is the portal for a tunnel under the suburb of Glebe.
+Immediately to the west of the stop is the portal for a heritage-listed tunnel under the suburb of Glebe.

 Jubilee Park

 The Jubilee Park stop is located adjacent to Jubilee Park on the western side of Glebe.
 It serves a residential area.
-Immediately to the east of the stop is the portal for a tunnel under the suburb of Glebe, and to the west is a viaduct crossing the park and Johnstons Creek.
+Immediately to the east of the stop is the portal for a heritage-listed tunnel under the suburb of Glebe, and to the west is a heritage-listed viaduct crossing the park and Johnstons Creek.
 It is situated adjacent to the Rozelle Depot of Sydney's former tram network.
 After tram services ceased the depot became part of the Harold Park Paceway harness racing complex.
 The paceway closed in 2010 and was redeveloped into medium density housing.
-The depot was turned into a food-centric retail complex that opened in September 2016, leading to an increase of patronage at the stop.
+The depot was turned into the food-centric retail complex Tramsheds that opened in September 2016, leading to an increase of patronage at the stop.

 Rozelle Bay

 The Rozelle Bay stop serves a residential area in the north of Annandale.
 It is on the edge of an embankment adjacent to its namesake bay.
-Access is via a walkway and steps from The Crescent below or level access from Bayview Crescent.
+Access is by a shared walking and cycling path on a ramp from The Crescent below, by level access from Bayview Crescent or by the Green Bridge across the City West Link from the Rozelle Parklands (opened December 2023 on the former site of the Rozelle Railyards).